What’s the difference between make, do and take?

 - The hand mixer makes a lot of noise.

-- here is a list of things you can make:
+- here is a list of some of the most common set phrases with make:

 - make +